greenheart19991/plotclock/README.md

 It is designed to print all of the robot components with 3d-printer.
 But you are free to choose another way to produce them.

-You can find 3d-models of that components under **plotclock_details** directory.
+You can find 3d-models of components under **plotclock_details** directory.
 There are both separate files for each component and **all_in_one** file that contains all of them.
-Both exported to STL format and are ready to print.
+Both are exported to STL format and ready to print.

 ## Assembling

 ### Mechanics

-To assemble the robot from printed components use the pictures below.
+Put components together according to pictures below.
-They provide details about the main stages of robot assembling.

 <p align="center">
   <img width="500" src="https://raw.githubusercontent.com/greenheart19991/plotclock/assets/assembling/mechanics/1.jpg">